Russia takes down REvil hacking group at U.S. request - FSB | Technology

 Russia takes down REvil hacking group at U.S. request - FSB

 Russia has dismantled ransomware crime group REvil at the request of the United States in an operation in which it detained and charged the group's members, the FSB domestic intelligence service said on Friday.

-Russia has dismantled ransomware crime group REvil at the request of the United States in an operation in which it detained and charged the group's members, the FSB domestic intelligence service said on Friday.
-The arrests were a rare apparent demonstration of collaboration between Russia and the United States, at a time of high tensions between the two over Ukraine.
+The arrests were a rare apparent demonstration of U.S.-Russian collaboration at a time of high tensions between the two over Ukraine.
 The announcement came as Ukraine was responding to a massive cyber attack that shut down government websites, though there was no indication the incidents were related.

+The United States welcomed the arrests, according to a senior admininstration official, adding "we understand that one of the individuals who was arrested today was responsible for attack against Colonial Pipeline last spring."
+A May cyberattack https://www.reuters.com/technology/ransomware-gangs-disrupted-by-response-colonial-pipeline-hack-2021-05-14/?enowpopup on the Colonial Pipeline that led to widespread gas shortages on the U.S. East Coast used encryption software called DarkSide, which was developed by REvil associates.

 A police and FSB operation searched 25 addresses, detaining 14 people, the FSB said, listing assets it had seized including 426 million roubles, $600,000, 500,000 euros, computer equipment and 20 luxury cars.
 A Moscow court identified two of the men as Roman Muromsky and Andrei Bessonov and remanded them in custody for two months.
 Muromsky could not be reached for comment and his phone was off.
 Reuters could not immediately reach Bessonov.